-The Equality Act 2010 requires that the Academy makes reasonable adjustments to ensure that disabled applicants or students are not placed at a disadvantage as a result of their disability.
-Some adjustments can only be put in place if the Academy knows about a student's disability and are able to pass relevant information to the members of staff who will make the adjustment.
-In order to meet the legislative requirements, the Academy must take reasonable steps to find out if a student has a disability.
+The Equality Act 2010 requires that the Notting Hill Academy of Music (NHAM) makes reasonable adjustments to ensure that disabled applicants or students are not placed at a disadvantage because of their additional needs or disability.
+Some adjustments can only be put in place if the Academy knows about a student's disability and needs and are able to pass relevant information to the members of staff who will make the adjustment.
+To meet the legislative requirements, the Academy must take reasonable steps to find out if a student has a disability.